MatthewJohn/terrareg/docs/USER_GUIDE.md

 ## Database URL

+It is recommended to use an external database when using in production.
+Terrareg has been tested with MariaDB 10.X and is incompattible with MySQL <= 8.x

 A database URL should be configured, otherwise Terrareg will default to a local sqlite database (though this _could_ be mounted via a docker volume, it certainly shouldn't be used for multiple containers).

 This should be configured by setting [DATABASE_URL](./CONFIG.md#database_url)